KarimZidan007/Andriod-Automotive/Embedded_Linux_NOTES/7-YOCTO/README.md

 3. at some times we merge two into one layer

-## here there is a problem i don't know what iam doing or how these folder gonna interact with bitbake
+## here there is a problem i don't know how these folders going to interact with bitbake

-## here YOCTO appears
+##  Then Yocto Cames and Solve all of these Problems

-what is yocto ?
+## what is yocto ?

-- it is a community also it is a reference teach us how to build your own distribution using openembedded
+- it is a community also it is a reference teach us how to build our own distribution using openembedded buildengine (bitbake) and some layers from them

 **yocto started by creating their own layers**